nk2028/lzh-collection/README.md

 Its knowledge, making it a dazzling sight.

 So let this repository be the place
-Where Classical Chinese shines with regal grace.
+Where classical Chinese shines with regal grace.
 ```

 ## Significance